 Day 2: Nature Walk and Moose Safari

-The next morning, we enjoyed a small breakfast buffet in the dining room, before boarding a motorized wooden raft for a short trip to a river inlet near the hotel.
+We enjoyed a small breakfast buffet in the dining room the following day before boarding a motorized wooden raft for a short trip to a river inlet near the hotel.

 Once the raft was tied up, we began a nature walk in the woods.